TreeHacks/hackpack-react-native/README.md

 ### Networking

 1. Now, let's fetch data from a server.
-Let's create a new component in a new `components/` folder named `post.component.jsx`.
-This will be the post component of our app.
-Let's create a post component.
+Let's create a new component called `post.component.jsx` to display a post.

 ```jsx
 import { View, Text, StyleSheet } from 'react-native';